nvantan94/survey_api/README.md

 # Getting Started
 The application provides a restful api to fill survey as below:

 1) url: "<server>:<port>/survey", method: POST.
+Request body: a survey like this {"lastNightSleep": 3, "skinCondition": 5}

-	Add a survey for today, you have to be authenticated before using this api.
+	Add a survey for today, you have to be **authenticated** before using this api.
 Please understand that you can only add **one survey** each day.

 **Note**: all the time shown in survey is written in UTC/GMT+0.